stashed/docs/docs/guides/managed-backup/dedicated-storage-namespace/index.md

   - [RestoreSession](/docs/concepts/crds/restoresession.md)
   - [Repository](/docs/concepts/crds/repository.md)

 To demonstrate the cross-namespace capability of Storage resources, we are going to keep our Repository and the backend Secret in a separate namespace called `storage`.
-Then, we will use the `prod` namespace for taking backup and restore the backed-up data in the `staging` namespace.
+Then, we will use the `prod` namespace for taking backup and restoring the backed-up data in the `staging` namespace.

 Let's create the above-mentioned namespaces,